spkelle2/Equipment_Routing_Docs/index.rst

       that require being solved one day at a time, for each variation of region we consider.

-    * :ref:`reporting` outlines how all of the data the calculations from the previous two topics come together into one final report that can be used to make a decision on using the internal delivery system.
+    * :ref:`reporting` outlines how all of the data and calculations from the previous two topics come together into one final report that can be used to make a decision on using the internal delivery system.